How do you determine fees for your NetSuite development work?

 - How do you charge for your development work?

 - What research do you do when determining your rates or fees?

 - What costs do you consider when determining rates or fees?

 - Do you ever discount or comp your rates?

 - How often do you raise your rates?

-If you’d be willing to have a private conversation around these questions, just hit REPLY to let me know, and I’ll follow up.
+If you'd be willing to have a private conversation around these questions, email me, and I'll follow up.